Plumsail/helpdesk-docs/OnPremises/Configuration Guide/Upgrade manager.rst

 |UpdateAvailable|

 To finish update you should click "Update" button.

-.. note:: You need to update each of your HelpDesk applications otherwise, it wouldn't be working.

 :Manual steps when upgrading from version 1.0:
 You need to perform some actions manually to complete upgrade if you are updating from version 1.0: